 Behind the Scenes – “Homeplace Under Fire”

-We both grew up around farms – Catherine was raised on a small farm in the outskirts of Charlottesville, VA, and Elena grew up in rural Iowa, the heart of farm country.
-But not until we edited Homeplace Under Fire did we truly understand the challenges and hardships that family farmers have faced and continue to face in the U.S. Through the stories of the brave farm advocates chronicled in the film, we also learned about the incredible strength and perseverance that farmers possess.
+We both grew up around farms – Catherine was raised on a small farm in the outskirts of Charlottesville, VA, and Elena grew up in rural Iowa.
+But not until this project did we truly understand the challenges and hardships that family farmers have faced and continue to face in the U.S. Through the stories of the brave farm advocates chronicled in the film, we also learned about the incredible strength and perseverance that farmers possess.

 Homeplace Under Fire is a 30-minute documentary commissioned by Farm Aid to mark the 30th anniversary of the organization founded in the ’80s by Willie Nelson.
 The organization and the annual benefit concert supports and celebrates farmers.
 It was born out of Willie’s observation, as he traveled around America’s heartland, that something wasn’t right.
 America’s family farmers were losing their land and livelihood, and they needed help.

 The film chronicles the farm crisis of the 1980s.
 It shares the deeply personal stories of several grassroots farm advocates who taught themselves how to fight for their rights and used their knowledge to help others.
 It was important to Farm Aid that the film not feel like a self-congratulatory promotional video.
 While one of the strategic goals of the project was to raise awareness about the work of the organization, they did not want it to feel like it was about them.
 Our approach to doing this was to incorporate Farm Aid into the story.
 When and why did they come on the scene?
 How does that fit into the overall picture of the farm crisis and the work they continue to do today to support farmers and farm advocates?
 This approach allows the film to still feel like a story (rather than a promotional video) while creating a deeper more meaningful connection with the work of the organization, and therefore with the organization itself.